Shirley Horn: Biography

 In 1986, Horn signed a one-record deal with CBS-Sony for the Japanese market and released All of Me, a studio session recorded in New York City with her regular rhythm section, plus guest Frank Wess on three tracks.
 By early 1987, Verve Records was pursuing a recording contract with her, and in May of that year, the live album I Thought About You, her first for Verve, was recorded in Hollywood.
-Horn recorded one further session for an indepdendent jazz label (1987's Softly, for Audiophile Records), then returned to Verve.
+Horn recorded one further session for an independent jazz label (1987's Softly, for Audiophile Records), then returned to Verve.
 She released a total of 11 studio and live albums for Verve during her lifetime (additional compilation albums added to this total).
 Horn's most commercially successful years were spent with Verve, and the label helped her find a large international audience.

 Miles Davis made a rare appearance as a backing musician on Horn's 1991 album, You Won't Forget Me.
 Although she preferred to perform in small settings, such as her trio, she also recorded with orchestras, as on the 1992 album Here's to Life, the title song of which became her signature song.
 A video documentary of Horn's life and music was released at the same time as "Here's To Life" and shared its title.
 At the time, arranger Johnny Mandel commented that Horn's piano skill was comparable to that of Bill Evans.
 A follow-up was made in 2001, named You're My Thrill.

 Horn worked with the same rhythm section for 25 years: Charles Ables (electric bass) and Steve Williams (drums).
 Don Heckman wrote in the Los Angeles Times (February 2, 1995) about "the importance of bassist Charles Ables and drummer Steve Williams to Horn's sound.
 Working with boundless subtlety, following her every spontaneous twist and turn, they were the ideal accompanists for a performer who clearly will tolerate nothing less than perfection".

 Her albums Here's to Life, Light Out of Darkness (A Tribute to Ray Charles) and I Love You, Paris all reached number one on the Billboard jazz chart.

 A breast cancer survivor, she had been battling diabetes when she died of complications from the condition, aged 71.
 She is interred at Ft.
-Lincoln Cemetery in Washington, D.C.
+Lincoln Cemetery near Washington, D.C.
 Since her death, concert recordings of Horn have been released on CD and DVD by Resonance Records and Image Entertainment.